graphcommerce-org/graphcommerce/docs/content/getting-started/readme.md

 `/components` directory.
 You can directly modify these components and customize styles.

-Others components are imported where needed , and can be recognized by their namespace `@graphcommerce/`.
+Others components are imported where needed, and can be recognized by their namespace `@graphcommerce/`.
 There are different ways to [customize styles](https://mui.com/customization/how-to-customize/) of importend components.
 The most common way is by adding an sx prop: `sx={{color:'red'}}`.

-If you want to extend a component's behaviour or built your own, you can duplicate a `@graphcommerce/` component to your /components directory.
+If you want to extend a component's behavior or built your own, you can duplicate a `@graphcommerce/` component to your /components directory.
 You'll need to update all imports with the new location of your local component.
 This also applies if you want to modify a component's or